KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Experiments

 \subsection{Baseline Algorithms}

-We compare KScaNN against three highly competitive, state-of-the-art partition-based ANNS implementations.
-These baselines were selected as they are extensively optimized for x86 architectures and represent the performance frontier for CPU-based vector search.
-For all baselines, we meticulously tuned their respective index building and search parameters to achieve optimal QPS at the target recall level.
+We compare KScaNN against three state-of-the-art partition-based ANNS algorithms.
+These baselines were selected for their extensive optimization on x86 architectures, representing the current performance frontier for CPU-based vector search.
+For all baselines, we rigorously tuned index construction and search parameters to achieve optimal QPS at the target recall level.

 \begin{itemize} \item \textbf{Google ScaNN (v1.4.1):} The official open-source implementation of ScaNN \cite{guo, scann}.
-As the direct conceptual predecessor to KScaNN, it serves as our primary baseline.
+As the conceptual predecessor to KScaNN, it serves as our primary baseline.
 It is heavily optimized for x86 platforms using Google's Highway library, which generates efficient AVX2/AVX512 SIMD instructions. \item \textbf{Faiss-IVFPQFastScan-4bit:} An aggressively optimized index from the Faiss library \cite{faiss}.
-This variant employs specialized 4-bit quantization and hand-tuned SIMD kernels for accelerated lookup table (LUT)-based distance calculations, representing a peak-performance implementation of the IVF-PQ paradigm on x86. \item \textbf{Faiss-IVFPQ-4bit:} A standard IVF-PQ implementation from Faiss \cite{faiss}, which is widely-used in industry for vector search, and this configuration is well-optimized for modern x86 CPU architectures, serving as a robust and widely-used reference baseline. \end{itemize}
+This variant employs specialized 4-bit quantization and hand-tuned SIMD kernels for accelerated lookup table (LUT) distance calculations, representing a peak-performance implementation of the IVF-PQ paradigm on x86. \item \textbf{Faiss-IVFPQ-4bit:} A standard IVF-PQ implementation from Faiss \cite{faiss}, widely adopted in industry.
+This algorithm is well-optimized for modern x86 CPU architectures, serving as a robust reference baseline. \end{itemize}